 As discussed above, the “holes” on the surface of the skin through which the hair emerges or in short the hair follicles are the pore.
 Now pore don’t really have gates which open or close, instead the pore contract or expand to accommodate the oil secretion, which gives them the name of either closed or open pores.

 - The excessive oil production and hence the flow causes the pores to expand.
 This continuous expansion results in the nearby areas losing their elasticity and the pores become what we call the “open pores”

 - And it is not always the excess oil secretion to be blamed.
 Genetics also has a role to play and some people have large pores naturally.

 - Thickening of the skin due to dirt and oil settling on it or due to sun damage is also a reason for people to have large or open pores.
 Though in this case, there is a probability that the pores just appear large and are not actually like that.
 Regularly cleaning up the skin can hence be of use to such people.

-As mentioned above, the pores do not have open and shut doors.
+As mentioned above, the pore do not have open and shut doors.
 They just contract and expand based on how they are being treated.
 Excess sebum generation and hence excretion causes them to expand while when cleaned, they appear contracted.

 Well, you can.
 The entire list of treatments above does just that.

-Pores are a natural occurrence on your body and they are needed for perspiration and also to help the body cool off and excrete wastes so you should not and also you cannot get rid of them.
+Pore are a natural occurrence on your body and they are needed for perspiration and also to help the body cool off and excrete wastes so you should not and also you cannot get rid of them.
 However, you can always prevent them from enlarging by keeping them clean.